 MGA is proud to partner with The Study Hall to offer our students an optional, fee-based tutoring program.
 The Study Hall has worked with nearly 4000 students since its inception in 2003 and has worked closely with many MGA girls on campus since the 2010-2011 school year.
 The Study Hall is familiar with the MGA curriculum and works directly with specific teachers when appropriate.
 This partnership is in place to provide the support that your daughter may need and offers a student-centered approach to the academic experience.

-MGA’s Guidance Office can connect you with The Study Hall or you may visit their website here.
+MGA’s College Counseling and Student Services Department can connect you with The Study Hall or you may visit their website here.

 * Please note that The Study Hall also works with many MGA students at its various offices (Scarborough and Cumberland locations).